jacklawrencecmg/TradeAnalyzer/PLAYER_VALUES_FEATURE.md

 ### Tables Created

 #### `player_values`
-Stores KTC and FDP values for all fantasy-relevant players
+Stores Base and FDP values for all fantasy-relevant players
 - Includes position, team, trend indicators
 - Updated regularly with latest values
 - Public read access for all users